 Breaking the Stigma

-One in four Americans has a diagnosable mental illness.
+One in five Americans has a diagnosable mental illness.
 Yet 2/3 of individuals with mental illness go without treatment, due to an inability to access care or stigma about the illness.
 This program helps to change the perception of mental illness, by making a mental health check part of the medical appointment.
 Interested in a presentation to your community group, school, or organization about mental health?
 We are available to provide education to the community and regularly provide outreach through presentations, health fairs, and partnerships.